 4. WP Rocket Overview

-Now we will go through all the tools and settings of WP Rocket to easily understand what you can do and optimize your website for speed easily and safely.
+We will go through all the tools and settings of WP Rocket to easily understand what you can do and optimize your website for speed easily and safely.

 The Dashboard tab gives you information about your license and lets you perform important actions.
 Specifically, you can purge your entire cache and/or start cache preloading.